MFlisar/github-docs/docs/libraries/composedebugdrawer.md

 {% include 'badges_header.md' %}

-<i>This library offers you a simple and easily expandable debug drawer.</i>
+<i>This library offers you a simple and easily readme debug drawer.</i>

 ## :camera: Screenshots